 Step 4: Let cool in the pan for at least 15-20 minutes, then run a butter knife around the edges of the pan to loosen the banana bread before carefully turning it out onto a wire rack.
 Cool completely before slicing.
 I know it’s super hard to wait, but banana bread is best when fully cooled!

 - With softened butter and a drizzle of honey for an extra yummy treat!

 - For breakfast with my Sausage Breakfast Casserole.

 - Or as a sandwich with your choice of nut butter and honey, cashew butter is my favorite.

-Most likely it’s the type of flour, but if you use the brands I recommend you’ll have the best gluten free banana bread.
+Most likely it’s the type of flour, but if you use the brands I recommend you’ll have the best gluten-free banana bread.
 They can also be gummy if there’s too much banana or liquid in a recipe.
-Also make sure the banana bread batter is well mixed, and that you let it cool completely after it’s finished baking.
+Also, make sure the banana bread batter is well mixed, and that you let it cool completely after it’s finished baking.

-You can use all purpose flour in place the the gluten free flour here at a 1:1 ratio, (although it’s not gluten free).
+You can use all-purpose flour in place the the gluten-free flour here at a 1:1 ratio, (although it’s not gluten-free).
 Or you can try my Paleo Chocolate Chip Banana Muffins which are made from almond flour.

 - To store – banana bread will keep in an airtight container for up to 3 days at room temperature, but it will get slightly drier each day.

 - To freeze – place any leftovers into an airtight sealed container and freeze for up to 1 month.
-I prefer to slice my leftover banana bread, freeze them on a cookie sheet, then transfer them to a sealed container.
+I prefer to slice my leftover banana bread, freeze the slices on a cookie sheet, then transfer them to a sealed container.
 That way you can easily get out the leftovers slice by slice!